So, I was trying to get my friend to read a recent issue of Adbusters magazine.

 You could stock a website full of examples.
 Between the unashamedly partisan coverage on FOX and the infotainment and soft-ball fluff predominant on CNN and the rest of the mainstream press, there is clearly a gap in quality news, and this gap represents the bottleneck that impedes the progress of nearly every social cause we care about.

 Getting our elections free from corporate cash and undoing Citizens United is a big one.
-You can bet amending the Constitution to abolish corporate person-hood isn't going to be easy.
+You can bet abolishing corporate person-hood isn't going to be easy.
 It's going to require a mass movement of people all across this country demanding it, and to get to this stage, we need mass awareness.

 So, what solution will go right to the thick, deep root that will reach every other rotten root and heal every branch and make those proverbial flowers bloom?